lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-note-about-comments-and-dead-code.md

 ---
 layout: post
-title: Note about comments and dead code
+title: A teeny-tiny note about comments and dead code
 date: 2020-07-05
-description: Comments are something that can both&colon; ruin your code and make it better.
+description: A good comment takes time to think and write, and therefore most often we all come across
+             disgusting comments that are nothing but a piece of visual garbage.
 preview_img: caspar-the-stages-of-life.jpg
 published: true
 ---